synnoveolsdatter/snaketry/README.md

 # snaketry
-I'm trying to recreate Snake in 'Processing' for adding an algorith to it to hopefully win.
+I'm trying to recreate Snake in 'Processing'.

+TODO: Control apple respawn position, not let it respawn in the snake, then make the snake bigger automatically